Does Ohio Have Rent Control Laws?

-No, Ohio does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Ohio does not have rent control laws limiting the amount that landlords request.
+State law prohibits local governments from establishing rent control laws.

 When Can a Landlord Raise Rent in Ohio?